Statistics Explained

 Gross value added by economic activity

-Analysis of the gross value added by economic activity is useful to illustrate the changes in the structure of an economy over time.
+Analysis of the gross value added by economic activity is useful to illustrate the structure of an economy and its changes over time.
 The analysis is limited by the fact that the ‘services’ category itself contains a wide variety of activities, such as government, transport services, tourism and business services.
 The proportion of construction in an economy typically varies over the economic cycle, with the sector doing well in periods of high growth and often contracting during recessions.
 The data are illustrated in Figure 4.

 (% of total gross value added)